peteroupc/peteroupc.github.io/random.md

 - should be safe for concurrent use by multiple threads, whenever convenient.

-My document on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html) includes details on eleven uniform random number methods; in my opinion, a new programming language's standard library ought to include those eleven methods separately for cryptographic and for statistical RNGs.
+My document on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html) includes details on ten uniform random number methods; in my opinion, a new programming language's standard library ought to include those ten methods separately for cryptographic and for statistical RNGs.
 That document also discusses how to implement other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or discrete weighted distribution) or fall within a given range.